Supporting IIB projects in problem solving and design

 Application Procedure

-Applications for the James Dyson Foundation Undergraduate Bursaries opens on 20 October 2023 (at 00:00) this year.
-Applications close two weeks later on 2 November 2023 (at 23:59).
-It is hoped that the bursaries will be announced during December 2023.
+Applications for the James Dyson Foundation Undergraduate Bursaries opens on 19 October 2024 (at 17:00) this year.
+Applications close two weeks later on 2 November 2024 (at 17:00).
+It is hoped that the bursaries will be announced during December 2024.

-Applications should only be made with the consent of the project supervisor who should be made aware of the information contained in the Information for supervisors section below.
+Applications should only be made with the consent of the project supervisor who should be made aware of the information contained in the Information for Supervisors section below.
 All applications must be submitted using the form and process detailed at the bottom of this page.

 Information for Supervisors